robotology/human-sensing/README.md

-# face-recognition
+# human-sensing
-This repository contains software related to h
+This repository contains software related to human sensing